Wann Group | Primary Cilia in Musculoskeletal Health and Disease

 Cells use unique spaces to organise the messaging that modifies their behaviour and respond to their environment.
-Our research looks at how one such space - the primary cilium - affects the way cells respond to inflammation.
+Our research looks at how one such space - the primary cilium - affects the way cells respond to external cues including mechanical force and inflammatory cytokines.

 Cells use unique spaces and machinery to organise the messaging that modifies their behaviour and their responses to their environment.
 Our research looks at how one such space, the primary cilium, and its associated machinery, coined the ciliome, affects the way cells behave in disease.
-Particularly we are interested in the context of pathological signalling downstream to 'inflammatory' stimuli.
+Particularly we are interested in the context of pathological signalling downstream to mechanical loads and inflammatory stimuli.

 The primary cilium is a singular organelle within cells.
 The cilium is about 1/5000th of a mm in width and has specialised trafficking.
 Despite being largely ignored for over a century we now know faulty ciliary function is behind a collection of human diseases.
 This research group investigates the wider context to the finding that ciliary trafficking regulates how some cells respond to inflammatory stimuli.
 We aim to understand how this happens; whether this is important in diseases and whether we can exploit cilia regulation of cell biology.